 (5) a transcript of current undergraduate work.
 This should be either a secure (locked) transcript provided to you by your institution or an electronic version of your current transcript submitted by your department chair.

 NOTE: Those eligible are members of historically underrepresented ethnic and racial minority groups in the United States and Canada, for example, African-American, Hispanic-American, Asian-American, Native American, and Pacific-Islander American students.
-Please also note that until further notice, proposals to attend programs run by the Paideia Institute will not be eligible.

 For further information, please contact the Chair of the Committee for 2020-21, Sanjaya Thakur (firstname.lastname@example.org).